 Ralph Lazar is a California-based South African artist.

-He is fascinated by the opposition between the simple beauty of day-to-day existence and the ominous underbelly of society: whether it be apartheid’s shadow over the painfully beautiful South Africa he grew up in, or the Trumpian pall cast over the extraordinary American melting-pot.
+His art focuses on the opposition between the simple beauty of day-to-day existence and the ominous underbelly of society: whether it be apartheid’s shadow over the beautiful South Africa he grew up in, or the Trumpian pall cast over the American melting-pot.

-Through his multilayered artworks Ralph records, dissects, and interprets the human condition with pathos and humour.
+Through his multilayered artworks he aims to record, dissect, and interpret the human condition with pathos and humour.

 Born in Johannesburg, Ralph Lazar studied law & economics at the University of Cape Town and the London School of Economics.